 I'm used to buying 12Kg or 15Kg bags, do you have any plans to launch those sizes?

-Not currently, but if we have enough demand for them we will consider it.
-We would have to charge the same price per Kg though as we already price the food very keenly.
-We chose 10Kg bags as three fit within a 30Kg parcel charge.
+No, we chose 10Kg bags as three fit within a 30Kg parcel.
 With Akela you don't have to feed as much as most other brands due to the high meat content so smaller bags will usually suffice.
 Most customers used to ordering 15Kg bags usually switched to ordering 20Kg as Akela is often cheaper even in larger quantity.
 Smaller bags are also better for your back when lifting.

 Is Akela suitable for my dog?

 Akela is good enough to fuel working dogs if fed the right amount.
 It is also great for couch potatoes and most other canine companions inbetween - it is just a case of feeding the right amount for your dogs activity level and metabolism.

 Whilst Akela is not designed to treat any medical conditions it is generally accepted that a good diet can help improve many conditions that can be caused by low quality diet.
 It is quite possible to see improved skin and coat condition, reduced scratching, calmer behaviour, better digestion and firmer poo consistency.
 Individual results will depend on the individual dog and the diet they are coming from.
 If you have any specific questions please do get in touch and one of our advisors will be happy to explain how Akela may help your specific situation.

 Akela is not suitable for dogs with pancreatitis.
 Owners whos dogs have diabetes can possibly feed Akela, but should consult with their vet in case medication change is needed.